ystia/yorc/rest/http_api.md

 ### Get Host in the pool <a name="hostspool-get"></a>

-Gets the description of an host of the hosts pool managed by this Janus cluster.
+Gets the description of a host of the hosts pool managed by this Janus cluster.

 'Accept' header should be set to 'application/json'.